 Bisphosphonates are antiresorptive medicines.
 These types of medicines slow or stop the natural process that dissolves bone tissue, resulting in maintained or increased bone density, slowed rate of bone thinning, and reduced risk of broken bones.
 Recently, bisphosphonates have come under scrutiny for harmful side effects, such as jaw osteonecrosis, long bone fractures, and esophageal cancer.
 This has lead to numerous bisphosphonates lawsuits.
-If you or a loved one suffered bone density problems, heart disease, jaw bone death or cancer after taking bisphosphonates, contact Burnetti, P.A. at 1-888-BURNETTI for more information.
+If you or a loved one suffered bone density problems, heart disease, jaw bone death or cancer after taking bisphosphonates, contact a Florida defective drug lawyer with Burnetti, P.A. at 1-888-BURNETTI for more information.

 Popular Bisphosphonate Drugs

 Numerous bisphosphonate drugs are heavily marketed through advertising promoting their wonders; however, there is a harmful side to these drugs that is often overshadowed.
 Some of the popular bisphosphonate drugs include: